 - Design: Design data models, code, and dependencies based on the data form, including the data quality and distribution.

 - Develop: Develop code in a standardized and efficient way based on the output of the Design phase.

 - Test: Accurately locate bugs and risks in the code to improve the quality of output data.

-Sales_01 from the sales department has a data requirement.
-Sales_01 logs on to DataWorks with a Resource Access Management (RAM) user account and goes to the Requirements Management page to create a requirement.
+- Submit a requirement.Assume that Sales_01 from the sales department has a data requirement.
+Sales_01 logs on to the DataWorks console as a RAM user, goes to the Requirements Management page, and enters relevant information.

-- Sales_01 logs on to the DataWorks console, finds the target workspace, and then clicks Data Analytics.
+- Sales_01 logs on to the DataWorks console, finds the required workspace, and then clicks DataStudio.